-Our school adheres to the Prevent duty and we have "due regard to the need to prevent people from being drawn into terrorism".
+Our school adheres to the Prevent Duty and we have "due regard to the need to prevent people from being drawn into terrorism".
 We build pupils' resilience to radicalisation by providing a safe environment for debating controversial issues, promoting fundamental British values.

-Staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
+Staff should be alert to changes in children's behaviour, which could indicate that they may need help or protection.
 Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a Prevent referral.